hacksu/Chrome-Extensions-Lesson/readme.md

 [<img src="functionality0.png" width="500"/>](functionality0.png)

+We will need to hit the refresh button each time that we make a change to our extension.
+I'd recommend keeping this extensions page open in one of your tabs.

 For now, we've only configured our extension to run on https://www.example.com.
 In the future, if you wish to run a script on all websites, you can replace the URL with the token ```"<all urls>"```

 5. Visit https://www.example.com, you will be greeted by an alert.